ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   If this field is not present, it is to be treated the same as if it contained only version 0.

+attestation-payload-format
+: The attestation-payload-format parameter indicates the IANA Media Type of the attestation-payload parameter, where media type parameters are permitted after the media type.
+For protocol version 0, the absence of this parameter indicates that the format is "application/eat+cwt; eat_profile=https://datatracker.ietf.org/doc/html/draft-ietf-teep-protocol-12" (see {{I-D.ietf-rats-eat-media-type}}
+  for further discussion).
+  (RFC-editor: upon RFC publication, replace URI above with "https://www.rfc-editor.org/info/rfcXXXX" where XXXX is the RFC number of this document.)
+  It MUST be present if the attestation-payload parameter is present and the format is not an EAT in CWT format with the profile defined below in {{eat}}.

+attestation-payload
+: The attestation-payload parameter contains Evidence or an Attestation Result of the TAM for the TEEP Agent to perform attestation of the TAM.
+  If the attestation-payload-format parameter is absent, the attestation payload contained in this parameter MUST be an Entity Attestation Token following the encoding defined in {{I-D.ietf-rats-eat}}.
+See {{attestation}} for further discussion.

+suit-reports
+: If present, the suit-reports parameter contains a set of "boot" (including starting an executable in an OS context) time SUIT Reports of the TAM as defined by SUIT_Report in Section 4 of {{I-D.ietf-suit-report}}, encoded using COSE as discussed in {{eat-suit-ciphersuite}}.
+  SUIT Reports can be useful in QueryRequest messages to pass information to the TEEP Agent without depending on a Verifier including the relevant information in Attestation Results.

 ## QueryResponse Message {#query-response}

 The QueryResponse message is the successful response by the TEEP Agent after